Caregiver Handbook: Are you a health professional? - CancerChoices

 Distress among cancer caregivers

 Emotional distress among caregivers is common.1Geng HM, Chuang DM et al. Prevalence and determinants of depression in caregivers of cancer patients: a systematic review and meta-analysis.
 Medicine (Baltimore).
 2018 Sep;97(39):e11863; van Warmerdam J, Zabih V et al. Prevalence of anxiety, depression, and posttraumatic stress disorder in parents of children with cancer: a meta-analysis.
 Pediatric Blood & Cancer.
 2019 Jun;66(6):e27677.
 Both caregivers and their loved ones with cancer benefit from paired psychosocial interventions targeting self-care and interpersonal connections of caregivers and symptom management of patients.2Fu F, Zhao H, Tong F, Chi I. A systematic review of psychosocial interventions to cancer caregivers.
 Frontiers in Psychology.
 2017 May 23;8:834.
+Spouses of people diagnosed with cancer may also be at increased risk of suicide, especially during the first year following diagnosis.3Liu Q, Yang F et al. Suicide attempt and suicide death among spouses of patients with cancer.
+JAMA Oncology.
+2024 Aug 15:e243036.

 Caregivers can benefit from interventions that enhance their ability to accept their situation and find meaning in their caregiving experience.
-This may improve their satisfaction with life and reduce their depressive symptoms.3Kim Y, Schulz R, Carver CS.
+This may improve their satisfaction with life and reduce their depressive symptoms.4Kim Y, Schulz R, Carver CS.
 Benefit-finding in the cancer caregiving experience.
 Psychosomatic Medicine.
 2007 Apr;69(3):283-91.
-Interventions designed to help caregivers manage their own emotional distress as well as the survivors’ distress can help them find meaning in the cancer caregiving experience and foster supportive familial relationships that will benefit the caregivers quality of life, not only during the time of diagnosis and treatment, but for years afterward.4Kim Y, Kashy DA, Spillers RL, Evans TV.
+Interventions designed to help caregivers manage their own emotional distress as well as the survivors’ distress can help them find meaning in the cancer caregiving experience and foster supportive familial relationships that will benefit the caregivers quality of life, not only during the time of diagnosis and treatment, but for years afterward.5Kim Y, Kashy DA, Spillers RL, Evans TV.
 Needs assessment of family caregivers of cancer survivors: three cohorts comparison.
 Psychooncology.
 2010 Jun;19(6):573-82.

 Helpful links for professionals